LLM DNA: Tracing Model Evolution via Functional Representations: Introduction

 The challenges of defining and extracting of LLM DNA are two-fold.
 The theoretical challenge includes mathematically formalizing a DNA that satisfies both properties---inheritance and genetic determination---and proving the existence of DNA under such definition.
 The practical challenge is to design, given this definition, a general and scalable framework that efficiently extracts DNA across heterogeneous LLMs with distinct architectures, tokenizers, and prediction paradigms.

 In this paper, we formally define LLM DNA as a low-dimensional vector that obtained via a bi-Lipschitz map from the LLM functional space.
 We prove that this definition naturally satisfies \textit{inheritance} and \textit{genetic determination} and, using the Johnson--Lindenstrauss (JL) lemma~\citep{johnson1984extensions}, formally establish the existence of such DNA.
-To practically extract LLM DNA, we derive random linear projection as an effective extraction method from these theoretical foundations and design a general, scalable, training-free pipeline for DNA extraction.
-Based on DNAs, we build the evolutionary tree for \nummodels{} LLMs using established algorithms and report several new findings.\looseness=-1
+To practically extract LLM DNA, we derive random linear projection as an effective extraction method from these theoretical foundations and design \textit{RepTrace}---a general, scalable, training-free pipeline for DNA extraction.
+Finally, we build the evolutionary tree for \nummodels{} LLMs using RepTrace and report various new findings.\looseness=-1

 \textbf{Contributions.} (1) We formally define LLM DNA and prove that it satisfies \textit{inheritance} and \textit{genetic determination} properties, proving the existence of LLM DNA.
 (2) Building on these results, we propose a general, scalable, training-free pipeline for extracting LLM DNA.
 (3) Experiments on \nummodels{} models show that LLM DNA outperforms existing baselines on specific tasks and aligns with prior findings.
-(4) Using LLM DNAs, we construct a phylogenetic tree that reveals undocumented relationships among LLMs, aligns with known architectural and temporal shifts, and highlights differing evolutionary rates across LLM families.
+(4) Using LLM DNAs, we construct a phylogenetic tree that aligns with known architectural and temporal shifts and reveals undocumented relationships among LLMs.